-The Ford F-350 is a heavy-duty pickup truck model in the Ford Super Duty lineup of vehicles, including the Ford F-250 and the Ford F-450 pickup trucks.
-The Ford F-350 is sized and priced between the Ford F-250 Ford F-450 Super Duty models, which are all almost identical in design but differ in payload and towing capacity thresholds.
+The Ford F-350 is a heavy-duty pickup truck model produced and sold by the Ford Motor Company.
+The F-350 belongs to the Ford Super Duty lineup of vehicles.
+The Ford F-350 is sized and priced between the Ford F-250 and Ford F-450 Super Duty models, which are all almost identical in design but differ in payload and towing capacity thresholds.

 - 2022 Ford F-350 Super Duty (Starting MSRP $36,715)

 - Pros: Ford’s Super Duty models offer an incredible amount of horsepower and torque, especially with available diesel engines.
 Additionally, all Super Duty models are packed with features and provide expansive cabin options.

 - Cons: While packed with power, the Ford SuperDuty models can be difficult to precisely control at high speeds.
 Additionally, lifted models aren’t the easiest to get into and out of for all passengers.

 - See Also: F-Series and F-250 and F-450

 - What’s the max payload of the Ford F-350?

 - How much can the Ford F-350 tow?